WebAssembly/spec/document/core/exec/numerics.rst

    \bits_{\FN}(z) &=& \fbits_N(z) \\
    \bits_{\VN}(i) &=& \ibits_N(i) \\
    \end{array}

+The first case of these applies to representations of both integer :ref:`value types <syntax-valtype>` and :ref:`packed types <syntax-packedtype>`.

 Each of these functions is a bijection, hence they are invertible.